Alberto Bustani Adem: Education

 Bustani holds a bachelor's degree in chemical engineering from the Monterrey Institute of Technology and Higher Education (1976) and a doctorate degree (PhD) from the University of Sheffield (1987).
 His PhD thesis focused in studying the steam gasification of a reactive coke to produce synthesis gas, which involved the design and construction of a pressurized fluidized bed reactor at pilot plant scale.

 Career

 U.S. Secretary of State Hillary Rodham Clinton during a signing ceremony marking an agreement between the Autonomous University of Nuevo Leon, the Monterrey Institute of Technology and the University of Texas to investigate alternate sources of energy in Monterrey, Mexico March 26, 2009.
-To the left, Alberto Bustani, then rector of the Monterrey Institute of Technology.
+To the left, Alberto Bustani, then rector of the main campus of Monterrey Institute of Technology.

 He worked for 25 years at Tecnologico de Monterrey (Monterrey Institute of Technology and Higher Education), where he held different academic and administrative positions (1987 to 2012).He was President of the main campus of Tecnologico de Monterrey (Monterrey Institute of Technology and Higher Education) from 2001 to 2010.

 He was a member of the advisory board of WWF Mexico, a branch of World Wide Fund for Nature, from 2004 to 2015.